jimmellor/govee_bluetooth_gateway/README.md

 # govee_bluetooth_gateway
 **Data logger for Govee brand bluetooth sensors**

+This was created for long-running surveys of temerature and humity , sing low cost bluetooth sensors and common hardware.
+The visualitation software, Chronograf, is easy to use and allows data to be summarised and downloaded to a any host computer running a browser.

-A python BLE advertisement scanner for the Govee brand temperature and humidity sensors.
-Tested on model H5075 using Raspberry Pi Zero W. Temperature, humidity, and battery level is published to local influxdb database (v1.x) using cronograf for visualization.
+The script itself implements a python Bluetooth BLE advertisement scanner for the Govee brand temperature and humidity sensors.
+It's been tested on model H5075 using Raspberry Pi Zero W. Temperature, humidity, and battery level time-series data is published to Influxdb database using Chronograf for visualization.

 #### How it works

-It uses the *bluepy* library to scan for the Govee advertisement packets, reads the temperature, humidity, battery level and signal strength from the advertisement packet and publishes it to an influxdb database.
-All data is retained fo 24hrs and a continuous query downsamples to 1 minute intervals and stored in a separate measurement infinately.
+It uses the *bluepy* library to scan for the Govee advertisement packets, reads the temperature, humidity, battery level and signal strength from the advertisement packet and publishes it to an influxdb (v1.x) database.
+All data is retained fo 24hrs and a continuous query downsamples to 1 minute intervals and stored in a separate measurement infinitely.
 The script is intended to be run as a service and can be started with systemd, run as root.
 It reads the configuration from /boot/firmware/govee_gateway.conf.

 This has been optimised for 32 bit raspberry pi products like the Pi Zero W.

-Chronograph can be used to visualize the data using a browser on another device to access the pi on port 8888 (default).
 The data is stored in the "hygrometers" database in the "TempHumidity" measurement, downsampled to 1 minute intervals and stored in the "TempHumidityDownsampled" measurement.
 Data is tagged with `MAC`, `site`, `location`, `device_name`.
 The fields are `temp_C`, `humidity_percent`, `battery_percent`, `rssi`.

+Chronograph can be used to visualize the data using a browser on another device to access the pi on port 8888 (default).

 #### Credit
 Forked from tsaitsai/govee_bluetooth_gateway, who used information for Govee advertisement format from